Sklifena/Getting-Clearing-Data/README.md

 # Getting-Clearing-Data Course Project
 Description of run_analysis.R script

-This script reads the data from wd, combine the files the files according project requirements and creates a tidy data set with averages of the selected coulumns, grouped by subjects and activities.
+This script reads the data from wd, combine the files  according project requirements and creates a tidy data set with averages of the selected coulumns, grouped by subjects and activities.

 Precondition
-library to be installed:data.table
+library to be installed: data.table

 ##Program flow